 A minimum Free Chlorine Concentration of 0.25 mg/L is required to meet primary disinfection with a minimum clearwell volume of 450.6 m3 (60%) as per the owner's CT calculation provided by the OA.
+The OA is reminded that a new MDWL was issued March 15, 2018 with an updated Schedule E which states at all times, CT provided shall be greater than or equal to the CT required to achieve the log removal credits assigned.
+Gaps in data should correlate to times when the plant was not treating water, or for maintenance of the analyzer.

 After a review of records provided by the OA, these requirements have been met.

-- Operators were aware of the operational criteria necessary to achieve primary disinfection within the drinking water system. - Continuous monitoring of each filter effluent line was being performed for turbidity.
+Continuous monitoring of each filter effluent line was being performed for turbidity.